 helm repo add rafay-helm-charts https://rafaysystems.github.io/rafay-helm-charts/

-Step 3 Use the helm CLI with the custom values
+If Option 1 was used as part of Step 2, use the helm CLI with the custom values

 Once all the steps are complete and if the import process was successful, you should see details about the cluster on the Web Console.
 The imported cluster is now managed by the Controller